 - A confirmation that neither individual nor aggregated-level MoBa data will be uploaded into any repositories for storage and further sharing

 - A confirmation that aggregate-level MoBa data that are uploaded for meta-analysis will be deleted when the analysis is completed

 3.2 Assessment and approval

-An email will be sent to the applicant and the principal investigator with a rejection or an approval.
+An email will be sent to the applicant and the principal investigator indicating whether the application is approved or not with an explanation.
+An e-mail template is attached below.
 Once the applicant has received a confirmation e-mail the analysis may start.

 Questionnaire data, genetic data, data collected or other analysis results from biological material

 Information about/on a single participant in MoBa